ROOAD: RELLIS Off-road Odometry Analysis Dataset: Related Work

 \subsection{Algorithms}

-Our contribution to autonomous navigation is centered on off-road VIO.
-There are several publicly available, state-of-the-art Visual(-inertial) Odometry implementations for researchers to test and extend.
-OKVIS\cite{leutenegger2015keyframe}, R-VIO\cite{huai2019robocentric}, ROVIO\cite{Bloesch2017}, S-MSCKF\cite{sun2018robust}, and ICE-BA\cite{liu2018ice} are all VIO implementations which have advanced this research area in the last five years, and recently VINS-Fusion\cite{qin2019general} and OpenVINS\cite{Geneva2020ICRA} have presented state-of-the-art implementations of VIO using different approaches.
+There are several publicly available, state-of-the-art Visual(-inertial) Odometry implementations such as OKVIS\cite{leutenegger2015keyframe}, R-VIO\cite{huai2019robocentric}, ROVIO\cite{Bloesch2017}, S-MSCKF\cite{sun2018robust}, and ICE-BA\cite{liu2018ice}.
+While all of these implementations have advanced this research area, we focus on localization in off-road environments and evaluate the recent VIO implementations, VINS-Fusion\cite{qin2019general} and OpenVINS\cite{Geneva2020ICRA} in these scenarios.
 VINS-Fusion utilizes optimization-based estimation whereas OpenVINS uses a Kalman Filter-based approach.
-These implementations have been extensively tested in urban and indoors environments, and in this paper their performance is exhibited in off-road scenarios.
+These implementations have been extensively tested in urban and indoors environments, and in this paper their performance is evaluated in off-road scenarios.